Terzan 5

-Terzan 5 is a heavily obscured globular cluster belonging to the bulge (the central star concentration) of the Milky Way galaxy.
+Terzan 5 is a stellar system orbiting within the crowded central region of the Milky Way galaxy known as the galaxy's bulge.
+In 2026, it was reclassified to a novel category of system known as a bulge fossil fragment.
+It was previously considered to be a heavily obscured globular cluster belonging to the bulge of the Milky Way galaxy.
 It was one of six globulars discovered by French astronomer Agop Terzan in 1968 and was initially labeled Terzan 11.
 The cluster was cataloged by the Two-Micron Sky Survey as IRC–20385.
 It is situated in the Sagittarius constellation in the direction of the Milky Way's center.
 Terzan 5 probably follows an unknown complicated orbit around the center of the galaxy, but currently it is moving towards the Sun with a speed of around 90 km/s.

 Physical properties

 The absolute magnitude of Terzan 5 is at least M_{V}=−7.5.
 Its bolometric luminosity is about 800,000 times that of the Sun, while its mass is about 2 million solar masses.
 The small core of Terzan 5—about 0.5 pc in size—has one of the highest star densities in the galaxy.
 Its volume mass density exceeds 10^{6} /pc^{3}, while its volume luminosity density exceeds 10^{5.5} /pc^{3}, where and are the Sun's mass and luminosity, respectively.
 The cluster also has one of the highest metallicities among the Milky Way's globular clusters—[Fe/H]=−0.21.

 In 2009 it was discovered that Terzan 5 consists of at least two generations of stars with ages of 12 and 4.5 billion years and slightly different metallicities, possibly indicating that it is the core of a disrupted dwarf galaxy, not a true globular cluster.
 There are only a few other globular clusters in the Milky Way that contain stars with different ages.
 Among them are M54, Omega Centauri and Liller 1.
 The latter, like Terzan 5, is thought to be a fossil fragment from the assembly of the galactic bulge.
 The cluster also contains around 1300 core helium burning horizontal branch (HB) stars, including at least one RR Lyrae variable star.